 - Anterior (medial) - midline of the neck.

-- Laterally - the anterior border of the sternocleidomastoid;
+- Lateral - anterior border of the sternocleidomastoid.

-The anterior triangle can be further subdivided into four triangles:
+The anterior triangle is typically further subdivided into four smaller triangles: